pivotal/docs-tap/supply-chain/platform-engineering/how-to/install-the-cli.hbs.md

 2. The `workload` CLI, which developers use to discover and use the Workloads you authored with the `supplychain` CLI

 >**Note**
->The Tanzu Supply Chain's initial beta release does not include the installation of the workload and supply chain CLI plugins as part of the TAP Plugin group.
+>The Tanzu Supply Chain's initial beta release does not include the installation of the workload and supply chain CLI plug-ins as part of the plug-in group.
 To install them, follow the instructions provided on this page separately.

 ## Prerequisites

 Ensure that you installed or updated the core Tanzu CLI.
 For more information, see [Install Tanzu CLI](../../../install-tanzu-cli.hbs.md#install-cli).

 ## Install Tanzu Supplychain and Workload CLI plugins